-Students in the Immigrants’ Rights/International Human Rights Clinic represent people from all over the world who are in need of protection from persecution, trafficking and torture, as well as immigrant workers who have been the victims of wage theft.
-In addition to representing clients before asylum officers and in Federal Immigration Court, students may also represent clients in appeals to the Board of Immigration Appeals, the Second and Third Circuits, or the Inter-American Commission on Human Rights.
-Students may also be engaged in human rights reporting and fact-finding as well as comparative law and human rights projects with immigration clinics at the University of Sofia, Bulgaria or with a consortium of universities in Spain.
-Another key aspect of the clinic is providing assistance to day laborers in the greater Newark area, through wage and hour claims in small claims court and community outreach on issues impacting immigrant workers in New Jersey.
-The law clinic is open to third year law students.
+Students in the Immigrants’ Rights/International Human Rights Clinic represent people from all over the world who are in need of protection from persecution, trafficking and torture, as well as non-citizens who have survived domestic violence or other violent crimes in the United States.
+In addition to representing clients before asylum officers and in federal Immigration Court, students may also represent clients in appeals to the Board of Immigration Appeals, the Second and Third Circuits, or the Inter-American Commission on Human Rights.
+Students may also be engaged in human rights reporting and fact-finding as well as advocacy before international bodies.

 Recently, Immigrants’ Rights/International Human Rights clinical students have:

 By acting as lead counsel in cases like these, students learn many facets of lawyering, including problem solving, interviewing and counseling, legal analysis and reasoning, legal research and writing, factual investigation, oral advocacy, and organization and management of legal work.
-These cases present students interested in areas including International Human Rights, Immigration Law, Constitutional Law, Family Law and Labor Law with a unique opportunity to learn about human rights conditions around the world and to see how immigration status affects constitutional, family and workplace rights.
+These cases present students interested in areas including International Human Rights, Immigration Law, Constitutional Law, Criminal Law, and Family Law with a unique opportunity to learn about human rights conditions around the world and to see how immigration status interacts with so many other areas of law.

 CLINICAL LAW PRACTICE